Information to help cats and dogs with symptoms of respiratory illness and colds.

 Help for Respiratory Infection

-There are several things that you can do to prevent respiratory infections and boost the immune functioning of your pet:
+There are many things you can do to boost the immune function of your pet:

-- Feed your pet a high quality, natural diet that is free of colorants, preservatives and additives
+- Feed your pet a high quality, natural diet that is free of additives, preservatives and artificial color.

-- Have plenty of clean, fresh water available for your pet
+- Have plenty of clean, fresh water available.

-- Clean and disinfect food and water bowls daily as well as sleeping facilities to avoid infection
+- Regularly clean and disinfect food bowls and water bowls, as well as sleeping areas.

-- Pet owners should wash their hands thoroughly before and after handling pets, cleaning their sleeping facilities and being exposed to animal saliva, urine, feces or blood
+- Wash your hands thoroughly before and after handling pets, cleaning their sleeping facilities and being exposed to animal body fluids.